AZobec/PAN-OS-API/README.md

 # /!\WARNING/!\

-In the GetSeverity script, i had to create a scheduled report on the PAN appliance, which gives us all the informations we need.
+In the GetSeverity script, i had to create a scheduled report on the PAN appliance, that gives us all the informations we need.